ossrs/oryx/DEVELOPER.md

 ## Changelog

-The following are the update records for the SRS Stack server.
+The following are the update records for the Oryx server.

 * v5.14:
     * Merge features and bugfix from releases. v5.14.1
-    * Dubbing: Support VoD dubbing for multiple languages. [v5.14.2](https://github.com/ossrs/srs-stack/releases/tag/v5.14.2)
+    * Dubbing: Support VoD dubbing for multiple languages. [v5.14.2](https://github.com/ossrs/oryx/releases/tag/v5.14.2)
     * Dubbing: Support disable translation, rephrase, or tts. v5.14.3
     * Dubbing: Highlight the currently playing group. v5.14.3
     * NGINX: Support set the m3u8 and ts expire. v5.14.3